 was fixed by the value of resistor R2.
 The fixed

 level of brightness for the majority of users,

-the resistor can easily be replaced with a
+but could easily be replaced with a different

 For more detail, see the